Mets fall to Cardinals after Vargas leaves with cramp

 Vargas left the game with what the team called a left calf cramp.
 During his at-bat in the bottom of the fourth, Vargas walked toward the Mets’ dugout, began to stretch it, and kept walking down the tunnel.
 Jacob deGrom drew a walk in his place.

-Vargas allowed three runs (two earned) on just one hit and three walks in four innings.
+Vargas allowed three runs (two earned), just one hit and three walks in four innings.
 The lone hit was Goldschmidt’s two-run homer, a 108-mph shot off the face of the second deck in left-center.

 Font lasted three scoreless innings in place of Vargas.
 St. Louis didn’t have another hit until DeJong’s homer in the eighth off Flexen, making his first appearance since the Mets called him back up to the majors with the specific aim of trying him as a reliever.